Zetaphor/lemmy-keyword-filter/README.md

 ### Installation

+### Simple Installation

+[Click here to view the script](https://greasyfork.org/en/scripts/471718-lemmy-post-keyword-filter) on Greasyfork.org and install with your userscript extension of choice.

+### Manual Installation

 1. Install Tampermonkey for your browser of choice.

 2. Click on the Tampermonkey icon in your browser's toolbar and select "Create a new script..."